WordPress/Learn/.github/ISSUE_TEMPLATE/04-meeting-agenda.md

 ## 5. Open Discussions

-If you have topics you’d liked discussed in the meeting, please leave them as a comment on this issue.
+If you have topics you’d like discussed in the meeting, please leave them as a comment on this issue.

 ---